STAT545-UBC-hw-2018-19/hw04-cbnicolau/hw04-cbnicolau.md

 *Prompt:* Activity \#1

-Create a second data frame, complementary to Gapminder.
+*Create a second data frame, complementary to Gapminder.
 Join this with (part of) Gapminder using a dplyr join function and make some observations about the process and result.
-Explore the different types of joins.
+Explore the different types of joins.*

-Examples of a second data frame you could build: - One row per country, a country variable and one or more variables with extra info, such as language spoken, NATO membership, national animal, or capitol city. - One row per continent, a continent variable and one or more variables with extra info, such as northern versus southern hemisphere.

 We'll add a row with the country capitals. for this we first download the new data set and check the countries listed there match the ones in gapminder.